-Organisers and Trainers developed participants’ skills, knowledge and attitudes concerning how to involve youth people living in the rural area in the policy’s decision making process in order to face off the youth unemployment.
+Organisers and Trainers developed participants’ skills, knowledge and attitudes concerning how to involve youth people living in the rural area in policy-making processes in order to face off youth unemployment.

 2013 was the year of the active citizenship therefore the purpose was to face off the sense of isolation encouraging new (green) entrepreneurial idea in the rural areas.

 1. To increase the participation of rural youth in the social life of their community;

 2. To develop the capacities of elaborating and implementing international youth projects (YIA);

 3. To explore eco-education approach as a tool for non formal education recognition.

 This project raised awareness on the situation of european villages and offered the opportunity to meet possible partner groups which may influence the rural areas at different levels, providing them the access to tools which have an impact on the communities they live in.